SAMANTHA SEDEROF

 Publications

-- Current research project advocating for creative group psycho-social art programs for NDIS participants
+- JoCAT: article advocating for creative group psycho-social art programs for NDIS participants.
+Read here.

 ART EXCHANGE